Ir1svanquish/Python-Codes/README.md

 8. list_of_lists.py： A program generates a list of lists of the form \[\[n], \[n - 1, n], \[n - 2, n - 1, n], ..., \[1, 2, ..., n]] for a positive integer n.
 9. logs_manipulation.py: A program performs different operation on a list of logs with different length according some rules.
 10. mult_table.py: A program prints the multiplication table showing all multiples from 1 × n to nxn where 0 < n <= 10 using the for statement.
+11. odd_squares_list.py: A program accepts a sequence of comma-separated integers and useslist comprehension to generate a list of the squares of each odd integer in the sequence.
+12. palindrome.py: A program determines whether a five-digit integer is a palindrome.
+13. revorder.py: A program prints a long string with the words in reverse order.
+14. strlower.py: A program prints a string in lower case without using the string.lower method.
+15. sum_of_cubes.py: A program prints the sum of the cubes of all the positive integers smaller than an input number using a while statement.